soong-construction/dirt-rally-time-recorder/README.md

   - ``select t.name, c.name, strftime('%Y-%m-%d %H:%M:%S', datetime(l.timestamp, 'unixepoch', 'localtime')), l.time from base.tracks t, base.cars c, laptimes l where t.id=l.track and c.id=l.car;``

 ## Troubleshooting
-Since DiRT Rally telemetry data doesn't allow to clearly identify every available car, this tool will sometimes ask you to resolve this after completing a stage.
+Since DiRT Rally telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.
 In order to do so, use SQLite to
 - ``.open dirtrally-laptimes.db``
-- and run the ``UPDATE laptimes...`` statement that matches the actual car you drove
+- and run the ``UPDATE laptimes...`` statement that matches the actual car or track you drove

 When you import the CSV snapshot file as a spreadsheet, make sure to select UTF-8 encoding.